Brazil inaugurates rebuilt Antarctic research base

 “We knew some people said it was the worst sea in the world, but we didn’t know how bad it was,” Vidigal said.

 Harsh conditions are inherent to the frozen region.
 The inauguration initially was scheduled for Tuesday, but was delayed because the vice president could not reach the base due to bad whether.
-On Wednesday, weather improved but the event begun three hours late as weather conditions prevented helicopters from landing at the base and officials had to arrive by boat.
+On Wednesday, weather improved but the event began three hours late as weather conditions prevented helicopters from landing at the base and officials had to arrive by boat.